Skip to Content

 lighten hair using chamomile tea

 Chamomile can lighten your hair naturally without damage.
-Apart from the health benefits, the active compounds in chamomile have a natural bleaching effect.
+The active compounds in chamomile have a natural bleaching effect.
 It has been traditionally used as a natural hair lightener for centuries.

 However, these components aren’t as strong or fast-acting as bleaching with hydrogen peroxide.
 So, it’ll take several uses for you to notice visible effects.

 It won’t turn your hair from dark brown to blonde overnight, but you can expect it to lighten and brighten your locks.
-Many also said that chamomile hair lightening brings out the natural highlights in their hair!
+It also create natural highlights in blonde and brown hair.

 How Does Chamomile Hair Lightening Work?